Pollen Season Is Nothing to Sneeze at

 - When gardening, choose plants that produce large or sticky pollen grains

 - Allergic Living offers a detailed list of low-allergy plants for the garden

 - Wait to go out until the afternoon or evening, when pollen is less active

 - Reference the pollen index for timely updates on pollen levels (view a pollen production trend chart)

 The N.C.
 Department of Environmental Quality’s Pollen Monitoring Service offers additional resources to help with your pollen preparations.

 Pollen also impacts other plant-based products, including those related to trees, from paper, pencils and the lumber in our homes to toothpaste and a myriad of food products.

-In fact, pollen is a critical catalyst to North Carolina’s $92 billion agriculture industry (the state’s top economic sector), $33 billion of which comes from forestry.
+In fact, pollen is a critical catalyst to North Carolina’s $96 billion agriculture industry (the state’s top economic sector), roughly $10 billion of which comes from forestry industries.